Rob Huebel

-Robert Anderson Huebel (born June 4, 1969) is an American actor, comedian and writer best known for his sketch comedy work on the MTV series Human Giant and for his role of Dr. Owen Maestro on the Adult Swim series Childrens Hospital.
+Robert Anderson Huebel (born June 4, 1969) is an American comedian and actor.
+He is best known for his sketch comedy work on the MTV series Human Giant and for his role of Dr. Owen Maestro on the Adult Swim series Childrens Hospital.
 He also appeared as Russell on the FX/FXX series The League and as Len Novak on the Amazon Prime Video series Transparent.
 In December 2022, Entertainment Weekly called Huebel "the premier d-bag character actor of his generation".

 Early life

 Huebel was born in Alexandria, Virginia, the son of Louisa and Jared Huebel.
 He attended Annandale High School in Annandale, Virginia, before attending Clemson University, where he studied marketing in hopes of working in advertising.
 He later moved to New York and began studying improv comedy at the Upright Citizens Brigade Theater.

 Career

 Huebel first began improvising when he was 27 by taking classes at the Upright Citizens Brigade Theatre in New York City.